A neighbourhood guide to Rome’s Ludovisi district

 Via Vittorio Veneto

-Once a magnet for stars such as Audrey Hepburn and Coco Chanel in the 1950s, this pretty boulevard is full of terrace cafés and architecture from the 1880s.
-Named after a World War I battle against the Austrian-Hungarian military, the street was immortalised in Federico Fellini’s 1960 drama La Dolce Vita.
-Start from its southern end to see the shell-shaped, marble Api fountain and early 16th century Capuchin Crypt, decorated with skulls.
-The sunset on Porta Pinciana is a marvellous sight, enhanced by a cooling gelato.
-Harry’s Bar, a historic music venue, is opposite.
+Once a magnet for stars such as Audrey Hepburn and Coco Chanel, this pretty boulevard is full of bustling terrace cafés and striking architecture dating back to the 1880s.
+Named after a World War I battle against the Austrian-Hungarian military, the street was immortalised in Federico Fellini’s 1960 drama, La Dolce Vita.

 Teatro Sistina

-Originally a cinema, this two-tier theatre was designed by the Roman architect Marcello Piacentini, an advocate of the Fascist architecture that was popular between the 1920s and 1940s.
-In keeping with the periods’ style, the 1949 building sports an unadorned, symmetrical exterior painted cream.
-Today it hosts classic shows such as Swan Lake and modern-day musicals including Mamma Mia!.
-While most performances are in Italian, everyone can understand the language of the classical concerts also on show here.
+Originally a cinema, this two-tier theatre was designed by Roman architect Marcello Piacentini, an advocate of the Fascist architecture that was popular between the 1920s and 1940s.
+In keeping with the period’s style, the 1949 building sports a symmetrical, cream-coloured exterior.

 Villa Maraini